On Poland’s border with Ukraine, U.S. military helps plan for possible war refugees

 Polish officials have indicated that a worst-case scenario could see as many as 1 million people arriving from Ukraine in case of a full-scale Russian invasion.
 Hungary, which also borders Ukraine, has said it is sending troops to the border, partly in preparation for refugees.
 Romania has said it is considering refugee camps.

 But Poland, which is already home to as many as 2 million Ukrainians and shares more than 300 miles of border with the country, is expected to bear the brunt of any influx.
-Officials in Przemysl, a Polish city next to the border, said the city had been asked on Monday whether it had space to house up to 1,000 Americans leaving overland.
+Officials in Przemysl, a Polish city next to the border, said the city was asked on Monday whether it had space to house as many as 1,000 Americans leaving by land.

-As urgency has built, E.U. commissioner for home affairs, Ylva Johansson, traveled to Warsaw earlier this week, where she said Europe was “well prepared” for an influx.
+As urgency has built, E.U.
+Commissioner for Home Affairs Ylva Johansson traveled to Warsaw earlier this week, where she said Europe was “well prepared” for an influx.
 But in towns along the border, some city officials don’t feel the same as they work on their own to designate gym halls, schools student dorms as potential waystations.

 “We don’t of course know yet what is going to happen, but we have to plan also for the worst,” Johansson said during her visit.

-“Right now,” said Rzeszow’s mayor, Konrad Fijołek. “it’s difficult to even assess the needs or the scale.”
-He had preselected a few of the city gyms as potential emergency accommodation: “Just so we feel more prepared.”
+Rzeszow’s mayor, Konrad Fijolek, said: “Right now, it’s difficult to even assess the needs or the scale.”
+He had selected a few of the city gyms as potential emergency accommodations “just so we feel more prepared.”

 What is happening on a local level is all ad hoc, he said.
 “People are swapping information as to who would do what, and what town would do what potentially,” he said.

-Poland’s Interior Ministry said that it is “preparing for various scenarios.”
+Poland’s Interior Ministry said it is “preparing for various scenarios.”
 Johansson has said contingencies include scenarios of a Russian incursion limited to the east, where most of those displaced would be expected to flee to western Ukraine.
 But a larger scale invasion could send people spilling into Poland and other E.U. nations.

-“We are ready to help all those who will be forced to leave Ukraine,” Poland’s minister of national defense, Mariusz Blaszczak, said last week in a news conference alongside Defense Secretary Lloyd Austin.
-As a nation with such a traumatic experience during World War II, “we know what support is all about,” he said.
+“We are ready to help all those who will be forced to leave Ukraine,” Poland’s minister of national defense, Mariusz Blaszczak, said last week in a news conference alongside U.S. Defense Secretary Lloyd Austin.
+As a nation with traumatic experience during World War II, “we know what support is all about,” he said.

-When the first U.S. troops touched down in Rzeszow earlier this month, emotions were mixed, said Fijołek, the mayor.
-The management at the G2A Arena near the city’s airport called him just 48 hours before the first troops arrived.
-The message: all the exhibition center’s events would need to be rescheduled.
+When the first U.S. troops touched down in Rzeszow earlier this month, emotions were mixed, said Fijolek, the mayor.
+Management at the G2A Arena near the city’s airport called him just 48 hours before the first troops arrived.
+The message: All the exhibition center’s events would need to be rescheduled.

 “The younger generation were very excited.
 They went to the airport to see the American soldiers, to see the American planes,” he said.
 “Among the older generation, because they remember the war, it’s not a pleasant feeling.”